-9 Unforgettable Scenic Drives in National Parks
+9 Amazing Scenic Drives in National Parks

 Coursing through eight national parks and one national forest, the sheer variety of scenery on these nine scenic byways—desolate deserts, molten lava fields, lush mountain ranges, and more—will take your breath away.
 So gas up the car, crank up the playlist, and enjoy the ride.
 And check the reopening status of your favorite park before you go, to make sure you can visit responsibly.